ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 To validate the private network endpoint connection, log in to the virtual server instance resource in your {{site.data.keyword.cloud_notm}} infrastructure account.
 To connect to a VM in the virtual data center, use SSH, RDP, or Ping (if ICMP is enabled).

-Ensure that the organization virtual data center network type is `routed`.
+Ensure that the Organization virtual data center network type is `routed`.
 {: important}

-For more information about creating a private network endpoint for virtual data centers and to review an example of a successful configuration, see [Order a private network endpoint (PNE) to connect your IBM account to your IBM VMware Solutions Shared virtual datacenter (vDC)](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){: external}.
+For more information about creating a private network endpoint, see [Order a private network endpoint to connect your IBM account to your IBM VMware Solutions Shared virtual data center](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){: external}.
+An example of a successful configuration is also provided.

 ## Using Network High Availability
 {: #shared_vcd-ops-guide-network-ha}

 Use Network High Availability to anchor your vCloud Director network in two data centers.

 You must access data center groups to use the Network High Availability feature.
-A data center group acts as a cross-virtual data center router that provides centralized networking administration, configuration for multiple egress points in multiple virtual data centers, and east-west traffic between all networks within the group.
+A data center group acts as a cross-virtual data center router that provides the following.
+* Centralized networking administration
+* Configuration for multiple egress points in multiple virtual data centers
+* East-west traffic between all networks within the group

 For more information, see [Managing cross-virtual data center networking](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-086DD0B6-C01C-43EB-BFDE-DED999980B2A.html){: external}.